Sporting Club Grants Program

 The Sporting Club Grants Program will not fund the following:

-- project activity beginning, or uniforms or equipment purchased, prior to the eligible commencement date for each funding round (i.e. the following 1 January or 1 July)
+- project activity beginning, or uniforms or equipment purchased, prior to the closing date of each round

 - personal protective equipment such as mouth guards